COVID19-Campus-Recovery/campus-recovery-modeling/README.md

 * <b> <a href="https://www.linkedin.com/in/katherine-anne-wehrenberg/"> Kate Wehrenberg</a> </b>, Undergraduate Student, Industrial and Systems Engineering

-### Thank you to our seed grant sponsor
+### Thank you to our seed grant sponsors
-This work is supported by ISYE’s Thos and Clair Muller Research Endowment Fund through a seed grant.
+This work is supported by seed grants through Georgia Tech ISYE’s Thos and Clair Muller Research Endowment Fund and the Georgia Tech EVPR COVID-19 Rapid Response Seed Grant Program.